iKlsR/LocalTube/README.md

-> ‼ The image below is not what's in the source, this repo is outdated.
+> ‼ The image below is not what's in the source which is just a bootstrap test, this repo is outdated and has nothing useful.

 ![screely-1630371750803](https://user-images.githubusercontent.com/741363/131424969-acf37313-8dc3-473e-b967-b0865d0cfa19.png)